-OBJECTIVE-I: Impact of Prevention and Treatment
+OBJECTIVE-I: Integrated Prevention and Treatment

-Evaluate the impact of prevention and treatment programs on the HIV epidemic, integrating comprehensive prevention and clinical care in existing health service delivery programs related to HIV/AIDS, while leveraging clinical trial sites for prevention interventions.
+Evaluate the impact of prevention and treatment programs on the HIV epidemic, including the integration of comprehensive prevention and clinical care in existing health service delivery programs related to HIV/AIDS.

-- Assess the social, psychological, societal, and economic impact of ART on risk behaviors, HIV transmission, and prevalence, including associated behavior change, in individuals (including children), families, and various communities. - Determine the impact of ART availability on utilization of VCT in various communities. - Determine the impact of ART availability on entry into care and treatment. - Determine whether expanded ART care and treatment leads to a decrease in HIV-associated stigma and discrimination. - Determine effective strategies for integrating the delivery of HIV care with drug treatment, alcohol treatment, TB treatment, and other medical and social services commonly needed by HIV-infected individuals. - Evaluate the impact of interactions between HIV therapeutics, alcohol, drug abuse, or medications used for the treatment of substance abuse on the maintenance of anti-addiction therapy and on MTCT. - Determine the impact of ART on breastfeeding behaviors. - Identify morbidities in HIV-exposed, uninfected infants and young children, using appropriate control populations, in resource-constrained settings. - Study the direct effects of ART on HIV transmission, e.g., by evaluating the effectiveness of specific ART strategies in curtailing HIV transmission in HIV-serodiscordant couples. - Determine the public health impact of ART, specifically the likelihood of transmission of drug-resistant virus and the natural history of disease in people infected with a drug-resistant HIV strain. - Examine the potential use of HIV therapeutic vaccines. - Determine the impact of ART on the development of drug-resistant strains of HIV in diverse geographical settings, and develop strategies to limit its development.
-Develop biomarkers that can serve as surrogates for measurement of HIV-risk behavior and can be used to predict and monitor rapid escalation of HIV subepidemics.
+- Assess the social, psychological, societal, and economic impact of ART on risk behaviors, HIV transmission, and prevalence, including associated behavior change, in individuals (including children), families, and various communities. - Determine how availability of ART affects utilization of VCT in various communities. - Determine how availability of ART affects the entry into care and treatment. - Determine how availability of ARV prophylaxis for prevention of MTCT affects entry into ANC and utilization of VCT within ANC. - Determine whether expanded ART care and treatment leads to a decrease in HIV-associated stigma and discrimination. - Determine effective strategies for integrating the delivery of HIV care with drug treatment, alcohol treatment, TB treatment, maternal and child health services, and other medical and social services commonly needed by HIV-infected individuals. - Evaluate how ART, alcohol, psychoactive drugs, or medications used for the treatment of substance abuse interact and potentially affect adherence to anti-addiction therapy and MTCT. - Determine how ART affects breastfeeding behaviors. - Identify morbidities in HIV-exposed, uninfected infants and young children, using appropriate control populations, in resource-constrained settings.

-- Integrate operational and health services research with clinical research to facilitate the translation of research findings to clinical practice and public health programs and to provide information to inform the scale-up of HIV prevention, care, and treatment programs. - Develop strategies to ensure that prevention efforts in resource-limited countries are simultaneously preserved and enhanced when treatment clinical trials and, later, ART treatment programs are established, and when prevention trials are completed. - Conduct research on how best to deliver prevention education in the care and treatment setting, targeting interventions to both HIV-uninfected and -infected individuals. - Develop culturally appropriate mechanisms to identify persons for whom treatment is indicated and to overcome factors such as stigma and discrimination, which can forestall testing and limit the provision of treatment and care. - Develop links with other agencies and organizations to integrate research with service programs and to develop multidisciplinary prevention research in multiple settings, including medical treatment and community support and care organizations. - Develop strategies to control the HIV epidemic that address multiple health outcomes simultaneously without compromising existing public health infrastructure, while at the same time strengthening infrastructure to improve health outcomes. - Evaluate the impact of scale-up of HIV prevention, care, and treatment programs on the health system as a whole and its ability to deliver other public health services, particularly in resource-limited settings.
+- Study the direct effects of ART on HIV transmission, e.g., by evaluating the effectiveness of specific ART strategies in curtailing HIV transmission in HIV-serodiscordant couples. - Consider the implications of ART use for prevention in settings where ART is not available for all those infected individuals who meet WHO eligibility criteria. - Determine the public health impact of ART, specifically the likelihood of transmission of drugresistant virus and the natural history of disease in people infected with a drug-resistant HIV strain. - Examine the potential use of HIV therapeutic vaccines. - Determine the impact of ART on the development of drug-resistant strains of HIV in diverse geographical settings, and develop strategies to limit its development.
+Develop biomarkers that can serve as surrogates for measurement of HIV-risk behavior and can be used to predict and monitor rapid escalation of HIV subepidemics. - Integrate operational and health services research with clinical research to facilitate the translation of research findings to clinical practice and public health programs and to provide information to inform the scale-up of HIV prevention, care, and treatment programs. - Develop strategies to ensure that prevention efforts in resource-limited countries are simultaneously preserved and enhanced when treatment clinical trials and, later, ART treatment programs are established, and when prevention trials are completed.

+- Develop demonstration programs that simultaneously address prevention, care, and treatment. - Examine risk-reduction among community health care workers involved in aspects of care or adherence. - Develop links with other agencies and organizations to integrate research with service programs and to develop multidisciplinary prevention research in multiple settings, including medical treatment and community support and care organizations. - Develop strategies to control the HIV epidemic that address multiple health outcomes simultaneously without compromising existing public health infrastructure, while at the same time strengthening infrastructure to improve health outcomes. - Evaluate the impact of scale-up of HIV prevention, care, and treatment programs on the health system as a whole and its ability to deliver other public health services, particularly in resourcelimited settings, and consider strategies for general health care strengthening that also effectively address HIV/AIDS.